damienbod/aspnetcore-standup-securing-apis/README.md

 - Microsoft Identity Platform

-## Using certificates to protect APIs
+## APIs protected with Client/server certificate authentication

 - using a client/server certificates
 - mtls and the access token